Fudan-iGEM/2024-wiki/src/team.md

 ## Instructors and Advisors

-### Daru Lu:  Our Visionary Navigator
+### Daru Lu

 <div style="text-align: center;">
     <img src="https://static.igem.wiki/teams/5115/team/daru-lu.jpg" style="width:50%">
 </div>

-Professor Lu, our esteemed Principal Investigator, who secures our funding and connects us with stakeholders.
+**Our Visionary Navigator** - Professor Lu, our esteemed Principal Investigator, who secures our funding and connects us with stakeholders.
 His guidance is instrumental in realizing our goals and fostering our growth.

 ### Liang Cai

-#### The Wise Counsel

 <div style="text-align: center;">
     <img src="https://static.igem.wiki/teams/5115/team/liang-cai.jpg" style="width:50%">
 </div>

-Professor Cai, our respectful and mysterious instructor, is an embodiment of wisdom and dedication.
+**The Wise Counsel** - Professor Cai, our respectful and mysterious instructor, is an embodiment of wisdom and dedication.
 With boundless energy and passion, his invaluable advice and timely guidance shape our journey.

 ### Zhiyue Chen

-#### The Software Wizard

 <div style="text-align: center;">
     <img src="https://static.igem.wiki/teams/5115/team/zhiyue-chen.jpg" style="width:50%">
 </div>

-Zhiyue was an iGEM team member in the previous years.
+**The Software Wizard** - Zhiyue was an iGEM team member in the previous years.
 With his exceptional programming skills and patient teaching, he has fully supported our team in areas like Wiki management, Software development, and Engineering.

 ### Zhe Dong

-#### The Multitasking Dynamo

 <div style="text-align: center;">
     <img src="https://static.igem.wiki/teams/5115/team/zhe-dong.jpg" style="width:50%">
 </div>

-Zhe took on various tasks in [Fudan iGEM 2023](https://2023.igem.wiki/fudan/team/), focusing on both Education and wet lab work.
+**The Multitasking Dynamo** - Zhe took on various tasks in [Fudan iGEM 2023](https://2023.igem.wiki/fudan/team/), focusing on both Education and wet lab work.
 His experiences and helpful nature provided him with valuable insights on iHP, Education, Design, and more this year.

 ### Yijun Wang

-#### The Meticulous Advisor

 <div style="text-align: center;">
     <img src="https://static.igem.wiki/teams/5115/team/yijun-wang.jpg" style="width:50%">
 </div>

-Yijun is the leader of [Fudan iGEM 2023](https://2023.igem.wiki/fudan/team/) and has been dedicated to establishing the Fudan iGEM 2024 team since the end of last year.
+**The Meticulous Advisor** - Yijun is the leader of [Fudan iGEM 2023](https://2023.igem.wiki/fudan/team/) and has been dedicated to establishing the Fudan iGEM 2024 team since the end of last year.
 She has provided thoughtful guidance and advice throughout our journey, for which we are very grateful.